safeledger logo

 Creating a legally valid CTPOA in the UAE involves a clear, sequential process.
 Each step builds upon the last, and performing them in the correct order is essential for the document’s acceptance by authorities.
 This “chain of validation” ensures the document is authentic and legally enforceable.

-Step 1: Drafting the Document:
+Step 1: Drafting the Document

 The first step is to prepare a comprehensive Child Travel Power of Attorney draft.
 It is highly recommended to use a legal expert or a reputable Power of Attorney online service for this.
-This ensures the document is compliant with UAE laws and includes all necessary information and clauses.

-Step 2: Legal Translation:
+Step 2: Legal Translation

-Step 3: Notarization:
+Step 3: Notarization

-Step 4: Attestation (for International Use):
+Step 4: Attestation (for International Use)

 If the CTPOA will be used outside the UAE, notarization alone may not be sufficient.
 The document may require further validation through a Child Travel Power of Attorney attestation.
 This is a two-part process: